 The GSS scheduling is simply implemented as FSC with c = 1.
-The communication latency is incurred by both the scheduler and the requesting processors, and happens when the processor requests for the next chunk until the scheduler answers with the next as- signment.
-For scientific applications with independent loops, only the indexes of the iterates are communi- cated by the scheduler, incurring a smaller tc.
+The communication latency is incurred by both the scheduler and the requesting processors, and happens when the processor requests for the next chunk until the scheduler answers with the next assignment.
+For scientific applications with independent loops, only the indexes of the iterates are communicated by the scheduler, incurring a smaller tc.
 At the end of the computation, the processors finishing times will also vary at a maximum of c, improving the real- ized execution time of the scientific application.

 FACT is a scheduling algorithm that implements a variable sized chunk c using some factoring rules.
 The idea of this scheme is to accommodate load imbalances caused by predictable phenomena, such as data-access latency due to I/O bursts and OS interference.
 One example of a factoring rule is to schedule chunks of tasks such that c is a fixed factor of those remaining.
 For example, setting the factor to be 0 < γ < 1, then